krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 If you attach the lambda to a VPC, you'll loose internet access, which prevents you from accessing resources such S3 and Dynamo, and from making HTTP requests.

 ####  Lambda functions, by default, are allowed access to internet resources.

+Yes, Lambda functions, by default, are allowed to access internet resources.
+When a Lambda function is executed, it runs in an environment that has internet access unless explicitly configured otherwise.

 To access databases and other resources in your VPC, you need to configure Lambda function to run inside the context of a private subnet in your VPC.
 When this is done: your lambda function gets a private IP address and can reach resources in your VPC.